 6. Prospective members must have successfully completed a Vascular Fellowship as a

 prerequisite for membership.

 7. An applicant for membership must be sponsored by an Active member of the Society and endorsed by two other Active members.
 Application forms will be available upon request of the sponsoring member from the Secretary.
-Completed application forms signed by the candidate, one sponsor and two endorsers, shall be delivered to the Secretary, at least three months before the annual assembly at which the candidate shall be considered for election.
+A completed application must be signed by the candidate, with the Endorsement form signed by one Member sponsor.
+The application should list two additional member endorsers and shall be delivered to the Secretary at least one month before the annual assembly at which the candidate shall be considered for election.

-8. The list of candidates with data concerning them shall be circulated by the Secretary-Treasurer to all members of the Society at least two months before the annual meeting.
+8. The list of candidates with data concerning them shall be circulated by the Secretary-Treasurer to all members of the Society before the annual meeting.

 9. Completed applications shall be reviewed by the Membership Committee (Membership Chairman, Officers and Councilors), which has the right to accept or reject any application for membership to the Society.
 Names of candidates recommended for election by the Council shall be submitted to the membership at the annual assembly.